Anika019/Anika019/README.md

-- 👋 Hi, I’m @Anika019
+-  Hi, I’m @Anika019
-- 👀 I’m interested in astronomy coding, astrophysics coding and codes that make our lives easier!
+-  I’m interested in astronomy coding, astrophysics coding and codes that make our lives easier!
-- 🌱 I’m currently conducting research on AGNs and Quasars and i use python for all my codes!
+-  I conduct research on AGNs and Quasars.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Anika019/Anika019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.